Growth Spurts In Toddlers And Children

-This part may be rather tricky since there is usually a thin line in giving your kid enough food or overfeeding them!
+This part may be rather tricky since there is usually a thin line between giving your kid enough food and overfeeding them!
 Also, there are more factors than just food that determine how you should respond to your kid’s sudden growth spurt.
 Here are a few suggestions;

 - Proper food at proper times with probably bigger portions of food, though not too much

 - Regular exercising to keep the dull aches in check